myuwi/mona-library-bot/README.md

 Set the `token` to your Discord bot's token and `documentId` to the id of the Google Docs document.
 The `ownerId` should be set to your Discord account's snowflake.

-You will also be required to register a Service Account on a Google Cloud Platform project with access to the Google Docs API.
-Its credentials should be stored at the root folder in a file called `google-api-credentials.json`.
+You will be required to register a Service Account on a Google Cloud Platform project by [following this guide (step 5 required only if the document is private)](https://cloud.google.com/docs/authentication/production#create_service_account).
+You should also grant the project access to the Google Docs API with access to the Google Docs API.

+The Service Account credentials should be placed in a file called `service-account-credentials.json` at the root of the project.

 ## Updating